 As your dentist office in Chapel Hill, NC, our goal is to provide you with all the information you need to know related to your dental health.
 Rinsing your mouth out with water is sometimes the best thing you can do for your smile.
 However, other times, it may interfere with your dental health.
-Dr. Robinson from Tarheel Family & Cosmetic Dentistry explains when and how to properly rinse your mouth out with water, as well as when to avoid doing so, below:
+Dr. Cook from Tarheel Family & Cosmetic Dentistry explains when and how to properly rinse your mouth out with water, as well as when to avoid doing so, below:

 If you have recently undergone an invasive dental procedure, your aftercare instructions may include recommended saltwater rinses.
 Saltwater rinses are used to keep any incision sites or soft tissue abrasions clean while they are healing.
 For example, when patients undergo a tooth extraction, it may be difficult to brush and floss around the extraction site for a few days following the procedure.
 We advise patients make homemade saltwater rinses by dissolving one teaspoon of salt in a glass of warm water.
 Then, swish the water around gently to ensure it reaches the affected area.
 Avoid swishing too aggressively as this might irritate the area or cause it to bleed.
 Saltwater rinses are only temporary in keeping your mouth clean as it heals.
 As soon as you are able to brush and floss again, they are no longer necessary.